Dr Luke McDonagh

 - +44 (0)20 7040 3241

-Luke is a Lecturer in the Law School at City, University of London.
+Luke is a Senior Lecturer in the Law School at City, University of London.
 He undertakes research primarily in the areas of Intellectual Property Law and Constitutional Law.
+For 2017-18 he is also a Visiting Lecturer at Keio University, Tokyo and a Visiting Scholar at Waseda University, Tokyo.

 Prior to taking up his position at City, University of London in September 2015 he was a Lecturer in the Law School at Cardiff University from 2013-2015 and before that he was LSE Fellow in the Law Department at the London School of Economics (LSE) for 2011-2013.